Save Extra Cost & Increase Your ROI Buy Now

 custom software development lifecycle

-The application lifecycle management (ALM) process is quite similar to the software development lifecycle (SDLC).
+The application lifecycle management (ALM) process is quite similar to the SDLC.
 And just like the SDLC phase, the ALM model starts with gathering clients' requirements and ends with maintenance & support.

 Fig: Application Lifecycle Management